RosettaCommons/demos/public/design_with_ncaa/README.md

   ```
   if (pose.residue(10).type().is_protein() ) { /* do someting */ }
   ```
-  Note: You will want to create a new property "BETAPEPTIDE" and corresponding functions to the residue type class.
+  You will want to create a new property called "BETAPEPTIDE" and corresponding functions to the residue type class.

 * END: The end of the file.

-Note: There are 2 spaces between the "M" and the variable name.
-If you have to make multiple residue types (which it sounds like you will, keeping the atoms in the same order makes assigning all these numbers easier.
+Note that there are 2 spaces between the "M" and the variable name.
+If you have to make multiple residue types (which it sounds like you will), keeping the atoms in the same order makes assigning all these numbers easier.

 Additional info for peptide ornithine: